 Docs: Configuration

 This document describes how to configure Skeema using options, in general.
-To view a reference of all specific options that exist, please see the options reference instead.
+To view documentation for all options that exist, see the options reference instead, or view options for each command on the command reference.

-Skeema is configured by setting options.
-These options may be provided to the Skeema CLI on the command-line, as well as via option files.
+Skeema configuration may be supplied on the command-line, as well as via option files.
 Handling and parsing of options is intentionally designed to be very similar to the MySQL client and server programs.

 Option types

-Options generally take values, which can be string, enum, regular expression, int, size, or boolean types depending on the option.
+Options values can be either string, enum, regular expression, int, size, or boolean types depending on the option.

 Boolean options do not require a value; simply specifying the option alone is equivalent to passing a true value.
 The option name may be prefixed with “skip-” or “disable-” to set a false value.
-In other words, on the command-line --skip-foo is equivalent to --foo=false or --foo=0; this may also be used in option files without the -- prefix.
+In other words, on the command-line --skip-foo is equivalent to --foo=0 or --foo=false; similarly in an option file you can have a line that just says skip-foo.

-String options may be set to any string of 0 or more characters.
+String options can be set to any string value.
 Due to shell interactions on the command-line, string values containing spaces or control characters must be quote-wrapped; empty strings on the command-line also must use quotes.

 Enum options behave like string options, except the set of allowed values is restricted.
 The option reference lists what values are permitted in each case.
 Values are case-insensitive.

-Int options must be set to an integer value.
+Int options must be set to a valid integer value.

 Size options are a special-case of int options.
 They are used in options that deal with file or table sizes, in bytes.
 Size values may optionally have a suffix of “K”, “M”, or “G” to multiply the preceding number by 1024, 1024^2, or 1024^3 respectively.
 Options that deal with table sizes query information_schema to compute the size of a table; be aware that the value obtained may be slightly inaccurate.
 As a special-case, Skeema treats any table without any rows as size 0 bytes, even though they actually take up a few KB on disk.
 This way, you may configure a size option to a value of 1 to mean any table with at least one row.